 In 2004, UAMS embarked on the most significant expansion efforts in its history with a slate of projects to provide additional space for its education, patient care, research, and outreach programs.
 In 2006, the original 45-year old student dormitory was imploded to make room for campus expansion.
 A new residence hall was finished later the same year.
 The 43,000-square-foot I. Dodd Wilson Education Building was completed in 2008, including 14 25-seat classrooms, two 40-seat classrooms, and two 214-seat auditoriums.
 The new 540,000-square-foot medical center opened on January 16, 2009, and replaced most of the patient care services in the original 52-year old University Hospital.
 The Psychiatric Research Institute was built adjacent to the new medical center.

 In 2007, UAMS opened its Northwest Regional Campus.
 Within its first decade, UAMS Northwest grew from a handful of students to over 220.
-Academic programs allow third and fourth-year UAMS students to complete their degrees in northwest Arkansas.
+Academic programs offer both three-year primary care and traditional four-year medical school tracks.
 In addition, the campus includes graduate level nursing programs, a doctoral physical therapy program, and an undergraduate program in radiologic imaging.
 UAMS Northwest offers residencies in family medicine, internal medicine, psychiatry, and pharmacy, along with a fellowship in sports medicine.